aredn/documentation/arednGettingStarted/downloading_firmware.rst

 Choosing Firmware to Download
 -----------------------------

 The first step is to choose the AREDN® firmware image for your specific hardware.
-You can find the available firmware images for your device by using the `AREDN Firmware Selector (AFS) <http://downloads.arednmesh.org/afs/www/>`_.
+You can find the available firmware images for your device by using the `AREDN® Firmware Selector (AFS) <http://downloads.arednmesh.org/afs/www/>`_.

 .. image:: _images/afs-1.png
    :alt: AREDN Firmware Selector